zoldaten/BTS7960_Driver_RaspberryPi/README.md

 This is simple explanation on how to use the BTS7960 with the raspberry pi is a very simple task (i'm doing this to simplify your life)

+In my case i have 2 bts7960 connected to the raspberry pi

 # Connection Schematic
 VCC = 5v raspberry pi
 GND = GND raspberry pi
 raspberry pi pin mode is BCM

-* This are the enable pin's
+## This are the enable pin's

 * BCM pin (20) = Driver pin (R_EN)